Ask Strings for Donation Requests Above $100: How To Do It

 Donors are five times more likely to give one of those round numbers than an amount in between, as shown in the following table.

-When it comes to money (and a lot of other things), we all think in round numbers.
 Ask strings help donors jump to the next level by combining the two psychological factors of round numbers and anchoring.

 I recommend that you use our downloadable table of ask strings (button below).
 It has been developed through data analysis and experience and incorporates the principles I’m discussing.
 It works hard to encourage those gifts of $1,000, $500 and $250 that you need.